Art + Ingenuity

 - Can my child bring a refillable water bottle?

-Will they have access to a water fountain?
 We encourage all campers to bring a water bottle each day labeled with their name.
 Water fountains are closed until further notice.
 We will have bottled water on site in case a camper forgets their water bottle that day.

 - Where will my child eat snack/lunch?